SteveKing/sendfile/README.md

 But the idea is good.
 I just need to write the file transfer protocol myself.
 In a small enough shell script that I can "upload" it using the same hotkey macro which sets up all my bash aliases.

-# License

-Copyright (c) 2016 by Steve King <steve@narbat.com>
-Permission is given to use and modify this code for any purpose, with or without attribution.
-No warranty of any kind is expressed or implied.